 Sad news as Pogba and Ibrahimovic's agent dies

-The football world is currently mourning after the renowned agent of Paul Pogba and Zlatan Ibrahimovic passed away on Thursday morning.
+The football world is currently mourning after the renowned agent of Paul Pogba and Zlatan Ibrahimovic reportedly passed away on Saturday.

+Raiola's death had initially been announced on Thursday, but his representatives denied the news, although they admitted he was in critical condition.

+However, two days after his representatives denied the news, Raiola's family has now confirmed his death.

 More from category